 Ibuprofen, aspirin, and naproxen are also commonly found in many of the best-selling combination cold, flu, and allergy medications.
 In fact, my suspicion is that if you checked your medicine cabinet right now, you’d find at least one product that contains a non-steroidal anti-inflammatory drug.

 Just because these medications are popular and (seemingly) safe in people, please don’t make the mistake of thinking that they can safely be given to your cats and dogs as well – they typically cannot.
 Any level of ingestion should prompt you to seek immediate veterinary advice and care, as the ramifications of these toxicities can be absolutely devastating (and quite expensive, too).
 NSAID ingestion commonly leads to bleeding and ulceration of your pet’s stomach and intestines.
 These drugs can also cause liver and/or kidney failure in inquisitive (or bored) pets unfortunate enough to eat them.
 As is the case with most toxicity, treatment that is initiated sooner is more likely to be successful and less expensive.

 Now that you are aware of the possibility of these toxicities, and their potential severity, take the following simple and effective steps to prevent them:

-Hang purses, diaper bags, backpacks and any other bags on coat hooks or coat racks and high up off the floor.
-Do not leave them sitting directly on the floor and do not leave them laying around on couches, chairs, countertops, or even from doorknobs.
+Hang purses, diaper bags, backpacks, and any other bags on coat hooks or coat racks and high up off the floor.
+Do not leave them sitting directly on the floor and do not leave them lying around on couches, chairs, countertops, or even from doorknobs.